Photobook Community Meta-list 2025

 Peter Dench is a photographer, writer, curator and presenter based in London.
 He is one of the co-curators of Photo North and has been exhibited dozens of times.
 He has published several books.
 He wrote a list for Amateur Photographer.

-Focus is one of the oldest still-existing photography magazines in the world.
+Focus Magazine is one of the oldest still-existing photography magazines worldwide.
 For 111 years, it has been a breeding ground for talent like Erwin Olaf, Carl De Keyzer, Inez van Lamsweerde and Rineke.

 Youvalle Levy, born in Tel Aviv in 1991, is an artist, photographer, and founder of Replika Publishing.
 She also works at Bildband Berlin.
 She studied photography at BTK Berlin and architecture at Universität der Künste.